Pancreatic Cancer in Australia

 Incidence

 Pancreatic Cancer is the 8th most common cancer in Australia.
-In 2024, it is estimated that 4,641 people will be diagnosed.
+In 2025, it is estimated that 4,825 people were diagnosed.

 Total amount of cases broken down intro gender